theo-crookes/STOR601Assessment/README.md

 ## More Information

+Here you can find more information about the convex hull: https://en.wikipedia.org/wiki/Convex_hull

 Here you can find more information about the Jarvis March algorithm: https://en.wikipedia.org/wiki/Gift_wrapping_algorithm

 Here you can find more information about the Jarvis March algorithm, that my python implementation took inspiration from: https://algorithmtutor.com/Computational-Geometry/Convex-Hull-Algorithms-Jarvis-s-March/